 "We'd go to Sim Lab for about an hour and a half, once a week, and that's where we learned all the basic skills in order to succeed in our clinical rotations.
 The lab has pretty much everything that a hospital has, including a simulated medical room with IV bags and pumps, a counter with all different types of drugs and pills, a code cart, a variety of Simulation Mannequins and even a Sim Baby!"

 The lab is also equipped with a webcam, which nursing faculty members use to film their students in action.
 That way students can review see where they may have made mistakes and correct their techniques on the fly.

-Not only are Jacob's nursing professors providing students with classroom skills which will translate into the professional world, they are bringing their own real-world experience with them into the classroom.
+Not only did Jacob's nursing professors provide students with classroom skills which translated into the professional world, they brought their own real-world experience with them into the classroom.

 "The nursing instructors are just awesome.
-Almost all of them are still full practicing nurses, so they come in every week with different stories about their own patients.
-Having them share those experiences is great for us as students."
+Almost all of them are still full practicing nurses, so they would come in every week with different stories about their own patients.
+Having them share those experiences was great for us as students."

-In her spare time, Jacobs enjoys going into Boston and joining the Curry Up and Go trips to places like Salem and Six Flags Amusement Park.
-But she also likes just hanging out with friends, watching movies and, of course, her favorite TV show.
+In her spare time, Jacobs enjoyed going into Boston and joining the Curry Up and Go trips to places like Salem and Six Flags Amusement Park.
+But she also liked just hanging out with friends, watching movies and, of course, her favorite TV show.

 Thanks to her experiences at Curry, Jacobs immediately secured a position as a Registered Nurse in the Emergency Department at Hartford Hospital after graduating in 2014.